sands-lab/grace/IMPLEMENTING.md

 the collection of tensors in comparison with the original tensor.

 ## Memory
 The `Memory` class has two methods, `update` and `compensate`.
-As described in the [paper](http://hdl.handle.net/10754/662495), a typical residual memory implementation is provided by `ResidualMemory`.
+As described in the [paper](https://sands.kaust.edu.sa/papers/grace.icdcs21.pdf), a typical residual memory implementation is provided by `ResidualMemory`.
-- The `update` method would store the residual difference between the node' original tensor and the decompression of the compressed original tensor (i.e. `residual[name] = tensor - decompress(compress(tensor))`).
+- The `update` method would store the residual difference between the original tensor and the decompression of the compressed original tensor (i.e. `residual[name] = tensor - decompress(compress(tensor))`).
 Generally, an `update` method expects the original tensor, the name that uniquely identifies it, the compressor (used for decompression), and the output of `compressor.compress(tensor)`.
 This method has no return value, with an exception for TensorFlow 1.15,